intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/recommendation.md

-# Analytics Zoo Recommender

 Analytics Zoo provides two Recommender models, including Wide and Deep(WND) learning model and Neural network-based Collaborative Filtering (NCF) model.

 **Highlights**

-1. Easy-to-use models, could be fed into NNFrames and BigDL Optimizer for training..
+1. Easy-to-use models, could be fed into NNFrames or BigDL Optimizer for training.
 2. Recommenders can handle either explict or implicit feedback, given corresponding features.
 3. It provides three user-friendly APIs to predict user item pairs, and recommend items (users) for users (items).

 The examples/notebooks are included in the Analytics Zoo source code.